 This Post Contains Spoilers of the Series and a few Fan-vids

 The first season charts the city’s gradual descent into madness, following the horrific murders of Thomas and Martha Wayne.
-Detective Jim Gordon alongside his wise-cracking partner, Harvey Bullock, is assigned to the case and with each episode become embroiled with Gotham’s criminal underworld as they hunt down the killer.
+Detective Jim Gordon alongside his wise-cracking partner, Harvey Bullock, is assigned to the case.
+With each episode, the two dectectives become embroiled with Gotham’s criminal underworld as they hunt down the killer.
 The murder of the Waynes spark a series of gang wars between the Falcone and Maroni crime families while a young upstart criminal, named Oswald Cobblepot (the Penguin) rises in power.

-The show has other problems as well, notably tone; the show regularly oscillates between gritty realism and over-the-top camp (I’m talking to you Fish Mooney).
+The show has other problems as well, notably tone;.
+The show regularly oscillates between gritty realism and over-the-top camp (I’m talking to you Fish Mooney).
 The villain of the week story structure also becomes tiring after awhile.
 This type of serial structure is handled much more effectively in Law and Order or Bones.
-Often the cases that Jim and Harvey encounter only provide a way for Gordon to get into trouble; quite frankly, his inability to learn from his mistakes frustrates me to no end.
-Gordon’s idealism leaves him static, a terrible thing for a show’s main character; there are very few layers to his character – he wants justice and truth.
-That gets boring after a while.
+Often the cases that Jim and Harvey encounter only provide a way for Gordon to get into trouble.
+Quite frankly, Gordon’s inability to learn from his mistakes frustrates me to no end.
+Gordon’s idealism leaves him static, a terrible thing for a show’s main character.
+There are very few layers to the ‘white knight’ detective – he wants justice and truth.
+That gets boring real fast.
 Gordon simply isn’t the badass cop that I remember from the comics.
 He’s not alone either.
 Many characters are drastically changed (not necessarily for the better) from their comic alter-egos to the point that they become completely unrecognizable to comic readers such as Barbra Gordon – cough- I mean Barbra Keane.

 Why I Watch It: